vrk/pouch.cafe/about.md

 # Welcome to Pouch Cafe

 Hello friend, my name is **vrk**!
 I love making zines and other paper things.
-I occasionally daydream about opening a _real_ brick & mortar zine store slash stationery cafe... but that sounds like a lot of work 😆
+I occasionally daydream about opening a real (like brick & mortar) zine store slash stationery cafe... but that sounds like a lot of work 😆

 So I decided to make a tiny online store instead!

 Welcome to Pouch Cafe!!
+It is the home of [Pouch zine](/pouch) and [my other zines too](https://pouchcafe.gumroad.com/).

 </div>